-The Organization's financial instruments that are exposed to concentrations of credit risk relate primarily to its receivable from MCCSS and other receivables.
+The Organization's financial instruments that are exposed to concentrations of credit risk relate primarily to its receivables.
 The Organization provides credit to its clients in the normal course of its operations.

 The Organization mitigates credit risk on its receivables by performing credit assessments on a regular basis and creating an allowance for doubtful accounts when applicable.